StoliRocks/steve-code/README.md

-  --no-stream                               Disable response streaming -v, --verbose                             Enable verbose logging --version                                 Show version and exit --help                                    Show this message and exit
+  --no-stream                               Disable response streaming -v, --verbose                             Enable verbose logging --version                                 Show version and exit --update                                  Check for updates and install if available --check-update                            Check for updates without installing --help                                    Show this message and exit
 ```